Indianapolis Military Divorce Attorney

 In most respects, divorce cases that involve members of the military will proceed in the same manner as a civilian divorce.
 However, there are some unique aspects of these divorces.
 Because of the particular circumstances surrounding active duty members of the military, both state and federal laws apply to a military divorce.

 Indianapolis family law attorney Angela Trapp understands the sensitive nature of military divorces and she is committed to protecting your best interests.
 Trapp Law, LLC, strives to deliver high quality, affordable legal services, beginning with a free and confidential initial consultation.
-We can help you understand the military divorce process from the outset and help you lay the groundwork for an outcome that is satisfactory to both parties.
+Our Indianapolis military divorce lawyer can help you understand the military divorce process from the outset and help you lay the groundwork for an outcome that is satisfactory to both parties.

 Filing for Divorce